filakhtov/gentoo-use-docs/x11-libs/gdk-pixbuf.md

 This flag should be normally disabled as it is primarily oriented to the developers and testers.

 ### tiff
 Pass the `--with-libtiff` option to the configure script.
-Build and install the `libpixbufloader-tiff` library - a progressive loader for JPEG2000 image format.
+Build and install the `libpixbufloader-tiff` library - a progressive loader for TIFF image format.

 This flag should be enabled to provide support for loading TIFF images via GDK-PixBuf library.